LacardLabs/.github/.github/docs/reusable-ci.md

 - Python support tests for `requirements.txt`, `pyproject.toml`, or `poetry.lock` before bootstrapping.
 - Node support caches `npm` installs and gracefully skips lint/test when scripts are missing.
 - Rust support assumes a standard Cargo layout and enforces `cargo fmt --check` before running tests.
-- Make fallback (`make test` → `make ci`) only runs when no supported language footprint is detected.
+- Make fallback (`make test` → `make ci`) only runs when no supported language footprint is detected and tests are enabled.
 - SBOM upload only publishes for workflow calls and tag/release events to keep noise low during PR edits.